 And as he said much earlier in the film and much famously: Who needs reasons, when you’ve got heroin?
 Who needs Kristeva and Zizek when you’ve got heroin?
 The heroine is not the Mother, but – sorry – heroin.

 The contradiction is resolved in the film, in a way.
 Renton’s retreat into fantasy is an upshot of his drugs.
 But drugs are not explicitly the gimmick involved in “Do You Not Think so Far Ahead.”

-So when it said that “we will never run out of gimmicks,” we can ask if the inexhaustibility being implied here is the liberal one – the surplus of ideas, the surplus of gimmicks, often without asking, for what purpose?.
+So when it said that “we will never run out of gimmicks,” we can ask if the inexhaustibility being implied here is the liberal one – the surplus of ideas, the surplus of gimmicks, often without asking, for what purpose, in what forms?
 In “On Choosing,” a suggested answer: for every gimmick, a certain amount to be paid.
 Will it be a payment for resistance, a payment for individual glorification, a payment for lazy indoctrination, a payment to have, finally, a will?
 We choose.

 (What did Renton choose?
 Interestingly, he chose something seemingly Zizekian):

 What did “Do You Not Think So Far Ahead” choose?
 In “On Access,” it chose to speak of “carollers from the gaps of the gate, tugging at each other, hesitant to sing their song” while it also speaks of people who “exude confidence and the importance of their words.”
 In a single page, it chose to speak of hesitance and confidence, exuding importance and tugging at each other and the access of art becomes an axis of the social divide.

 And this divide is present not only in SOCIETY AT LARGE, but in one’s self, the tininess of one’s selves: the conflict, the “chasm” “between a person’s radical ‘principles’ and her/his decadent lifestyle.”